swift-project/swift-project.github.io/content/docs/gi/_index.md

 ---
 title: Getting involved
 weight: 99
+description: We're always looking for new supporters.
+Not only C++ developers!
 ---

 We would like to share our workload.
 So if you are interested in joining